bblack16/bblib-ruby/README.md

 #=> 'C:/path/to/files/folder/another_folder/text.txt'
 ```

 In addition, both _scan_files_ and _scan_dirs_ also support a **mode** named argument.
 By default, this argument is set to :path.
 In _scan_files_ if :file is passed to :mode, a ruby File object will be returned rather than a String representation of the path.
-Similarily, if :dir is passed to _scan_dirs_ a ruby Dir object is returned.
+Similarly, if :dir is passed to _scan_dirs_ a ruby Dir object is returned, rather than just a string.

 #### File Size Parsing